Hertz Corp. v. Friend: Background

-The Judiciary Act of 1789 grants federal courts the ability to hear cases concerning state law (as opposed to federal law) under a limited set of circumstances, with the case having to be heard in state court otherwise.
+The Judiciary Act of 1789 grants federal courts the ability to hear cases concerning state law (as opposed to federal law) under a limited set of circumstances, with the case otherwise heard in state court.
 One of these circumstances is "diversity jurisdiction", where the parties in the case are "citizens" of different states.
 The Class Action Fairness Act of 2005 (CAFA) modifies this rule slightly: in a class action lawsuit, at least one member of the class must be a citizen of a different state than any of the defendants.
 (Note: In a class action lawsuit, the "named plaintiffs" sue the defendant on behalf of a hypothetical category (the "class") of people whom the defendant similarly harmed.)

-For natural persons (i.e. human beings), "citizenship" is determined based on where the parties are domiciled, which is in essence where they primarily live.
+For natural persons (i.e., human beings), "citizenship" is determined based on where the parties are domiciled, which is in essence where they primarily live.
 (Note: "Citizenship" of a state is not to be confused with literal citizenship of the United States, which involves different criteria.
 In 1988 and again in 2011, Congress amended the Judiciary Act to clarify that one can be a noncitizen of the United States but a citizen of a state within the country for diversity jurisdiction purposes.)
-Corporations, not being natural persons, are treated differently: since 1958, the Judiciary Act specifies that they are citizens of the state they are incorporated in as well as the state where their "principal place of business" is located.
-The latter term was ill-defined, and throughout the years jurisdictions developed their own methods of determining a corporation's principal place of business, each with their own justifications, which broadly coalesced into one of three different categories:
+Corporations, not being natural persons, are treated differently: since 1958, the Judiciary Act has specified that they are citizens of the state they are incorporated in as well as the state where their "principal place of business" is located.
+The latter term was ill-defined, and throughout the years, jurisdictions developed their own methods of determining a corporation's principal place of business, each with their own justifications, resulting in a circuit split among the various federal courts of appeals: